John Henry Holmes

+Education

+Holmes attended Bootham School in York followed, at age 16, by the Durham University College of Physical Science in Newcastle upon Tyne (now Newcastle University).

 Career

 In 1880, Holmes attended a public demonstration of Joseph Swan's incandescent light bulb.
 This seemed to spark his interest in electric lighting, and he approached Swan on multiple occasions in hopes of becoming his apprentice.

 John Henry Holmes and his brother Theodore, also a Quaker, founded J. H. Holmes & Co. in Shieldfield, Newcastle upon Tyne in 1883, their manufacturing company specializing in early motors, dynamos, switches, and lighting.
 The company was very active in the early proliferation of electric lighting, having installed Newcastle's first domestic electrical lighting into their father's house, and supplied installations throughout Europe and the British colonies, making deals in the United States as well.